Top 8 ERP Software Vendors

 Cloud or On-Premises

 Infor CloudSuite Field Service (formerly Infor Service Management) is a fully integrated solution offering advanced service-focused functionality.
-The solution empowers field technicians to quickly process assigned activities on any device, accurately track materials and costs, gain easy access to relevant documents, generate visit reports and enable approval signatures via technician’s mobile device.
+The solution empowers field technicians to quickly process assigned activities on any device, accurately track materials and costs, access relevant documents easily, generate visit reports, and enable approval signatures via the technician’s mobile device.

 Infor Distribution SX.e